juji-io/docs/docs/chatbot-design-tips.md

 As part of the HELP guide, it is also valuable to customize answers to the following two questions:

 * **User request to chat with a human agent**.
 By default, this question is already in a chatbot's knowledge base.
 You may want to edit the system default response based on your situation.
 Just download the CSV file from the Q&A board and edit the answer to this question in the CSV file.
-Then upload.
+Then rename and upload to save the entries to your chatbot.

 * **Default response to any unrecognized user input**.
 You can edit the <a href="https://docs.juji.io/design#default-response" target="_blank">**default response to unknown user input**</a> as part of the [conversation parameters](../design#conversation-parameters).
+You can also add randomized choices to more specific fallbacks.

 #### <a name="recip-q"></a>Prepare Answers to Reciprocal Questions

-Users often ask reciprocal questions, such as `what is your favorite color` when asked the same question by a chatbot.
-One should anticipate such user behavior and prepare the chatbot to handle such reciprocal questions.
+Users often ask 'reciprocal questions', which are triggered by bot questions like `what is your favorite color` Chatbot creators should anticipate that users won't answer, except with a reciprocal question and prepare the chatbot to handle these 'comebackers'.
+Not surprisingly, there are Juji topics that can help make this easy for you.

 #### <a name="common-q"></a>Prepare Answers to "Common Sense" Questions

-Users will enjoy interacting with a chatbot more, if the chatbot can answer simple, "common sense" questions related to the duties of the chatbot.
-For example, if a chatbot is used to greet online customers of an e-commerce business, it should answer questions about the price and availability of the products.
-Similarly, if a chatbot is used to onboard customers for an application, it should answer questions about the application.
+Users engage better with chatbots that can can answer simple, "common sense" questions related to the duties of the chatbot, or even vaguely more connected 'common-snese questions.
+For example, if a chatbot is used to greet online customers for an e-commerce business, it should be able to answer questions about the price and availability of the products sold online.
+Similarly, if a chatbot is used to onboard customers for an application, it should answer questions about the benefits and features of the application.

 All the Q&As can be entered in a CSV file or directly in the table on the `Q&A Board` page.
 Please refer to [Customize